rlee32/eznn/README.md

+#eznn

+Easy (ez) neural network (nn).
+Intended to be a quick tool to see if neural networks are right for you.

 ## Introduction

-This is a modified version of code that can be found on:
+This is a modified, hopefully easier-to-use version of the Python code that can be found on:
 https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/src

-The feature vectors are obtained from the .dat files in the vault, where each .dat file represents a single instance.
+The feature vectors are obtained from the .dat files in a specified folder, where each .dat file represents a single instance.

-## Performance
+## Input Representation

-At the time of writing this section, there were only 88 total instances to train, validate, and test on.
-Still, the performance was promising.
-After playing with the parameters a little bit, it seems that currently the parameters do not affect the results that much.
-The training and test error are usually off by a few percent or less, but occasionally you get errors on the order of 10%.
-With more instances, I think the results will be more reliable.
-However, much of the training data are 'near' each other in the feature set, and this fact may artificially inflate the accuracies.
+You can store each feature vector and corresponding result in a single .dat file.
+For example, if the feature vector is [1, 2, 3] and the result is [0.1, 0.2], then the file will be:

+1
+2
+3
+0.1
+0.2

+You can have line breaks anywhere and use '#' for comments.
+For example, this is also valid:

+# Some comment
+# and description
+1
+2
+3

+0.1
+0.2

+If you store all files in a single folder, you can specify the folder path and eznn will read all .dat files in the folder.

 ## Scaling